 Cost of microchipping your Exotic Shorthair

 Even if you play on keeping your cat indoors it’s still a good idea to get your cat microchipped.
-The reason being that you never know if your cat is going to escape and go outside.
-If it does it can run away and without a microchip and can be a daunting task to reunite with your kitty.
+The reason is that you never know if your cat is going to escape and go outside.
+If it does it can run away, without a microchip it can be a daunting task to reunite with your kitty.

 A microchip makes this whole process easier because it has a unique number in it that’s tied to you and your address.
 That way, if you ever get separated from your kitty it won’t be for too long.

 Another reason to get a microchip is that there are many chips available that have a built-in temperature meter.
 This allows the vet to easily scan the chip and read your cat’s temperature.
 This not only makes the vet’s life easier but is also much less stressful for your cat.